 The startup is a risky venture and the life of a startup is frenetic, but the outbreak of Coronavirus has escalated this frenetic-thing to all-new levels.
 Not since the September 11 horrifying attacks, the social and professional conversations have been entirely monopolized by a single topic.

 Originated in China’s Wuhan, Corona is a social and economic sledgehammer that has descended upon the whole world.
 Here are some of the biggest challenges for startups amid Corona: missing supply chain links, little cash on hand, eager but scared employees, consumers who are have shifted to staple products and services and online-only channels.

-Time is hard for every industry and every business around the globe, and for startups, it is the hardest.
-However, startups are used to manage the business with limited resources and if armed with the right approach, the startup ventures would be able to survive this difficult phase.
+Time is hard for every industry, whether it is a web and mobile app development company or an eCommerce venture.
+Every business hit hard around the globe, and for startups, it is the hardest.
+However, startups use to manage the business with limited resources, and if armed with the right approach, the startup ventures would be able to survive this difficult phase.

 Here are the 5 Strategies for all early-stage entrepreneurs that will help your startup business to survive amid Corona:

 When any disaster takes place, there is always some share population that remains restrained and over-optimistic about it.
 While there are some startups have that started focusing on the negative ramifications to their business and started to adjust accordingly, there are still some that think their business will be insulated or might even see an uptick.

 Over a couple of months, every industry would get to know that coronavirus is an unexpected seismic force that will turn every element of the society upside down.
 No doubt, some businesses will witness the direct and immediate impact of the pandemic, none of us emerge will from the Corona in one piece.